hitoshi-watase/sercrod/docs/reference/directives/literal.md

    - The visible text is `*if="isVisible"`.
    - The inner content (`Will show ...`) is ignored in this mode.
-   - Nablla does not try to evaluate `isVisible`; it just prints the attribute value as text.
+   - Sercrod does not try to evaluate `isVisible`; it just prints the attribute value as text.

 Important:

-- The `*literal` value is never interpreted as a Nablla expression.
+- The `*literal` value is never interpreted as a Sercrod expression.
 - If you need data-driven text based on scope variables, use `*print` or bindings instead.